scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ## Part 2: the dashboard

-In this simple example, we will not code anything on the User Interface side, but we will rather resort the "Dahboard Builder", a visual tool provide by scriptr.io's web IDE to rapidly implement dashboards.
+In this simple example, we will not code anything on the User Interface side, but we will rather resort to the "Dahboard Builder", a visual tool provided by scriptr.io's web IDE to rapidly implement dashboards.
+A dashboard is merely an HTML/JavaScript page that is generated for you.
+It is thus served by scriptr.io but runs in the browser.

-To create a new dashboard, simply click the arrow near "+New Script" in the bottom left corner of the [workspace](https://www.scrptr.io/workspace) the select "Dashboard".
+To create a new dashboard, simply click the arrow near "+New Script" in the bottom left corner of the [workspace](https://www.scrptr.io/workspace) then select "Dashboard".

 ### Displaying the latest values